click2cloud-ashwin/Resource_Partition_APIs/README.md

 ````bigquery
 http://192.168.1.243:8080/api/v1/tenants/{tenant-name}/namespaces/{namespace-name}/serviceaccounts
 ````
-#### Note: The referal yaml can like below where one can have to pass
+**Note: The referal yaml can be like below where one can have to pass**\
-####       the name of service account in value of ‘name’ key (for example here service name is “test-service-account”)
+the name of service account in value of `name` key (for example here service name is “test-service-account”)\
-####       the name of the tenant in value of ‘tenant’ key (for example here tenant is “tenant-2”).
+the name of the tenant in value of `tenant` key (for example here tenant is “tenant-2”)\
-####       the name of the namespace in value of ‘namespace’ key (for example here namespace name is “namespace-2”)
+the name of the namespace in value of `namespace` key (for example here namespace name is “namespace-2”)

 ````bigquery
 apiVersion: v1